Arsema-Zeweldi/alx-zero_day/0x03-git/README.md

-README.md file for the 0x03_git directory.
+This README.md file is for the 0x03_git directory.